 Reclaiming Your True Spirit: Lessons from My “Too Perfect” Mare

-Every horse owner dreams of a “perfect” horse- easy to halter, easy to trim, unfazed by new trails, and steady amidst bustling traffic.
+Every horse owner dreams of a “perfect” horse- easy to catch, gentle to ride, unfazed by new trails, and steady amidst bustling traffic.
 My new mare, Jewel, embodies this dream.
 She handles everything with such ease that it’s almost surreal.
 However, a recent encounter during a rainstorm revealed something profound about her—and me.

 As the rain poured, I brought Jewel into the covered round pen for what I thought would be a playful session.
 But as soon as I unclipped her lead, she fell into a routine without a prompt from me—walking, trotting, and reversing directions on the rail, as if on autopilot.
 Calling her name and trying to redirect her energy did little; she continued as if I hadn’t spoken.
 It was as if she was programmed to perform.